 - Lay a straight edge across the chord of the main wing, and use that same angle for the top of the end plate.
 This will help you set and adjust your wing angle.

 - After mounting the main wing as above, mock up where you want the holes for the secondary wing.
-I would put a single mounting hole in front that acts as a pivot and drill two holes at the rear: one at 25 degrees, one at 35 degrees.
-I don’t trust adjustment slots, and so I go with holes instead.
+I would put a single mounting hole in front that acts as a pivot and drill two or three holes at the rear.
+Don’t exceed 35 degrees.
+I don’t trust adjustment slots because they can shift out of whack, and so I go with holes instead.

 - Make the gap between the wings about a half inch in height, and overlap the upper wing on top of the lower wing by about a quarter inch.
 This should create a convergent gap between the wings, meaning the front opening is larger than the rear.
 This will accelerate the air going through the gap.